stig/www.brautaset.org/_posts/2014-12-05-passwordless-registration-and-login.md

 email address, or a phone number that can receive SMS, could save some support emails in this situation.

-I can imagine some people objecting to requiring an email roundtrip for to complete user registration.
+I can imagine some people objecting to requiring an email roundtrip to complete user registration.
 However, many sites already require email verification after registration and I don't see this being substantially different.
 If anything, it's simpler to maintain because there's just one path.
 And there's nothing stopping you from letting them start using your site straight away and just rely on session state until they've finished registering.

 I've been mulling over the idea of passwordless registration and login for some time, and for the above reasons I am fairly confident it will